-How to set up a company account in a bank in Malta?
+How to open a business bank account in Malta?
 What documents are required?

 Tax optimization is a common and popular way to reduce the monthly costs of running a business.
 One of the ways to achieve this result is company registration in Malta.
 Although it is one of the smallest European countries, it offers quite a lot of opportunities for foreign entrepreneurs.
-When you decide to register a company in this country, you need to become familiar with one more aspect, namely how to set up a company account in a bank in Malta.
-Proper preparation for this activity requires preparation of the necessary documentation.
-What documents are required?
-You will learn from this article.
+When you decide to register a company in this country, you need to become familiar with one more aspect, namely how to set up a business bank account in Malta.
+Proper preparation for this activity requires the preparation of the necessary documentation.
+What documents are required for opening such bank account?
+You will learn more from this article.

 We provide perfect translations of all kinds of documents